grafana/grafana/docs/sources/alerting/set-up/migrating-alerts/_index.md

 1. `NoData` and `Error` settings are upgraded as is to the corresponding settings in Grafana Alerting, except in two situations:

-   - As there is no `Keep Last State` option in Grafana Alerting, this option becomes either [`NoData` or `Error`][alerting_config_error_handling].
+   - As there is no `Keep Last State` option in Grafana Alerting, this option becomes either [`NoData` or `Error`](ref:alerting_config_error_handling).
 If using the `Simple Upgrade Method` Grafana automatically creates a 1 year silence for each alert rule with this configuration.
-If the alert evaluation returns no data or fails (error or timeout), then it creates a [special alert][special_alert], which will be silenced by the silence created during the upgrade.
+If the alert evaluation returns no data or fails (error or timeout), then it creates a [special alert](ref:special_alert), which will be silenced by the silence created during the upgrade.
-   - Due to lack of validation, legacy alert rules imported via JSON or provisioned along with dashboards can contain arbitrary values for [`NoData` or `Error`][alerting_config_error_handling].
+   - Due to lack of validation, legacy alert rules imported via JSON or provisioned along with dashboards can contain arbitrary values for [`NoData` or `Error`](ref:alerting_config_error_handling).
 In this situation, Grafana will use the default setting: `NoData` for No data, and `Error` for Error.

 1. Notification channels are upgraded to an Alertmanager configuration with the appropriate routes and receivers.